acediaye/Control-System/readme.md

 Can see that the input stays at a constant 1, but the mass cannot reach the position of 1, only converging to 0.05m.
 Poles at -7.2j and -2.8j\
 ![image](plots/open_loop_pzmap.png)\
-Can see that the poles also shows that this model converges to 0 and will not oscillate.\
+Can see that the poles also shows that this model converges to 0 and will not oscillate.

-When using a larger mass of 10, the model shows oscillations .
+When using a larger mass of 10, the model shows oscillations.\
 ![image](plots/open_loop_step_response_2.png)\
 ![image](plots/open_loop_pzmap_2.png)\
 Can see that a controller is needed to regulate the system so it can reach the desired input values.